Electrophilic aromatic substitution: Ortho/para directors

-Groups with unshared pairs of electrons, such as the amino group of aniline, are strongly activating and ortho/para-directing by resonance.
+Groups with unshared pairs of electrons, such as the amino group of aniline, are strongly activating (sometimes deactivating also in case of halides) and ortho/para-directing by resonance.
 Such activating groups donate those unshared electrons to the pi system, creating a negative charge on the ortho and para positions.
 These positions are thus the most reactive towards an electron-poor electrophile.
 This increased reactivity might be offset by steric hindrance between activating group and electrophile but on the other hand there are two ortho positions for reaction but only one para position.
 Hence the final outcome of the electrophilic aromatic substitution is difficult to predict, and it is usually only established by doing the reaction and observing the ratio of ortho versus para substitution.

 In addition to the increased nucleophilic nature of the original ring, when the electrophile attacks the ortho and para positions of aniline, the nitrogen atom can donate electron density to the pi system (forming an iminium ion), giving four resonance structures (as opposed to three in the basic reaction).
 This substantially enhances the stability of the cationic intermediate.

 When the electrophile attacks the meta position, the nitrogen atom cannot donate electron density to the pi system, giving only three resonance contributors.
 This reasoning is consistent with low yields of meta-substituted product.

 Other substituents, such as the alkyl and aryl substituents, may also donate electron density to the pi system; however, since they lack an available unshared pair of electrons, their ability to do this is rather limited.
 Thus, they only weakly activate the ring and do not strongly disfavor the meta position.

 Directed ortho metalation is a special type of EAS with special ortho directors.